 - Click on the cluster you would like to connect to Sigma.

-This will take you to the cluster page where you can find the credentials you will need to connect to Sigma.
+This directs you to the cluster page where you can find the required credentials to connect to Sigma.